Clean Eating Protein Donuts

 How to make Protein Donuts:

-- See photo below.
-I think these also tasted great, but they do have a little bit of a protein like taste.
-Sub 1 egg for a flax egg and swap honey with maple syrup
+• I think these also tasted great, but they do have a little bit of a protein-like/gritty taste.
+Sub 1 egg for a flax egg and swap honey with maple syrup.
+These donuts will come out more bumpy on top while ones with whey protein will come out smooth on top.

 Substitutions for these Healthy Protein Donuts